the1lab/1lab/src/Homotopy/Space/Suspension/Pi2.lagda.md

   tr = Susp-elim-prop (λ s → hlevel 1) (grp .has-is-groupoid) (grp .has-is-groupoid)
 ```

-To decode an element of `codes`{.Agda} we use suspension recursion.
+To decode an element of `Hopf`{.Agda} we use suspension recursion.
 On
 the north pole we can use the suspension homomorphism $\sigma : A \to_*
 \Omega \Sigma A$; on the south pole this is just a meridian; and on the
 meridians we must prove that these agree.
 Through a short calculation we